Nyam-Osoryn Uchral: Member of Parliament (2016–22)

-In the 2016 parliamentary election, Uchral was elected to the State Great Khural from the 72nd Songinokhairkhan District constituency.
-He was a member of the parliamentary standing committees on Legal affairs and Social Policy, Education, Culture, Science.
-He was also a chairman of a temporary committee on digital policy, which he initiated and created by the State Great Khural in 2017.
+In the 2016 parliamentary election, Uchral was elected to the State Great Khural from the 72nd Songinokhairkhan district constituency.
+At the age of 29, he was one of the youngest legislators of the 7th State Great Khural.
+He was a member of the parliamentary standing committees on Legal Affairs and Social Policy, Education, Culture, and Science.
+He was also the chairman of a temporary committee on digital policy, which he initiated and created by the State Great Khural in 2017.
 He led a lobby group for innovation, composed of five MPs.

-In the 2020 parliamentary election and the 2024 parliamentary election, Uchral was re-elected as MP.
+In the June 2020 parliamentary election, Uchral was re-elected as MP for Songinokhairkhan district.

+However, in November 2020, he was hospitalised at the Second State Central Hospital for his severe deteriorating health.
+In a public statement, his wife, Ch.Selenge, stated his condition is "improving day by day."
+After two months of hospitalization, he was flown to South Korea for medical care on 5 January 2021.
+Later, it was reported that Uchral was taken to Germany for further treatment.

+In late April 2021, Uchral, physically slimmer, stated on his social media that his condition is improving.
+Since 20 April 2021, he returned to his work via online meetings during his medical break.
+Soon after his return to Mongolia, Uchral delivered an online greeting to the public in the final episode of "Quarantine-14", a public broadcasting program during the COVID-19 lockdowns.
+Uchral later released a memoir called “Эргэн ирсэн минь” (The return) about his fight for his life on hospital beds and his renewed life and political goals.